About the Democracy Partnership

 How to Apply

-Please submit your resume, cover letter and three references by September 15, 2018 to Nadya@mainecleanelections.org with “Major Gifts Officer” in the Subject line for consideration.
+Please submit your resume, cover letter and three references to Nadya@mainecleanelections.org with “Major Gifts Officer” in the Subject line for consideration.

 Diverse Candidates are Encouraged To Apply.
 Maine Citizens for Clean Elections (MCCE) is an equal employment opportunity employer and is committed to maintaining a non-discriminatory work environment and does not discriminate against any employee or applicant for employment on the basis of race, color, religion, sex, national origin, age, disability, veteran status, marital status, sexual orientation, gender identity, or any other characteristic protected by applicable law.